BoothGroup/Vayesta/docs/source/quickstart/ewf.rst

 .. literalinclude:: /../../../vayesta/examples/ewf/molecules/01-simple-ccsd.py
     :linenos:

-Compared to the DMET embedding class presented :ref:`above <dmet>`, there are two main differences in the setup of the embedded wave function calculation in **lines 24--25**:
+There are two main differences in setup compared to the :ref:`DMET embedding class <dmet>` in the definition of the ``EWF`` class (lines 24--25).

 * The keyword argument :python:`bath_options=dict(threshold=1e-6)` defines the threshold for the MP2 bath natural orbitals (the variable :math:`\eta` in Ref. `1 <1_>`_) [2]_.

-* No fragmentation scheme is defined.

-In the embedded wave function method, a fragmentation into atomic fragments, defined in terms of `intrinsic atomic orbitals <REF_IAO_>`_ (IAOs), is assumed by default.
-This is equivalent to adding the following lines before calling the kernel in **line 25**:
+* No fragmentation scheme is explicitly provided, which by default results in the system being fully fragmented into simple atomic fragments as defined by `intrinsic atomic orbitals <REF_IAO_>`_ (IAOs).
+This is equivalent to adding the following lines before calling the embedding kernel method:

 .. code-block:: python